sarthkdobriyal/amazon-clone/README.md

 - NextAuth powering the google authentication
 - Firebase to support the backend database
 - Fake store rest API is used to populate the items

+installed -->
+- hero icons for the awesome icons